hltj/kotlin-web-site-cn/docs/topics/js/typesafe-html-dsl.md

 }
 ```

-Once the dependency is included, you can access the different interfaces provided to generate the DOM.
+Once the dependency is included, we can access the different interfaces provided to generate our DOM.
 To render a headline, some text, and a link, the following snippet would be sufficient, for example:

 ```kotlin
 import kotlinx.browser.*